Jae Jarrell: Early life and education

-Jarrell was raised in the Glenville neighborhood of Cleveland, Ohio.
-From an early age, she became familiar with fabrics and sewing through her grandparents.
-Her uncle owned a haberdashery that sold fabric and sewing supplies, which introduced her to fashion and entrepreneurship.
-In addition, her mother introduced her to vintage shops and instilled in her an appreciation for craftsmanship in clothing.
-Reflecting on these experiences in a conversation with Rose Bouthillier, Jarrell explained:
+Jarrell was raised in the Glenville neighborhood of Cleveland, Ohio, United States.
+She was exposed to fabrics and sewing through her grandparents.
+Her uncle owned a haberdashery that sold fabric and sewing supplies, which introduced her to fashion and business.
+Additionally, her mother introduced her to vintage shops and clothing construction.
+Reflecting on these experiences in a conversation with Rose Bouthillier, Jarrell stated:

 "And so I always thought of making clothes in order to have something unique, and later I learned to sew very well and made it my business to always make my garments.
 And I also have a love for vintage, knowing that it has secrets of the past that I can unfold."

 Jarrell attended Bowling Green State University in northwest Ohio before enrolling at the School of the Art Institute of Chicago (SAIC).
-She studied at SAIC during the 1950s and 1960s, alongside Wadsworth Jarrell, who would later become her husband.
-They met in 1963, shortly after she opened her vintage boutique.
+She studied at SAIC during the 1950s and 1960s, alongside Wadsworth Jarrell, who later became her husband.
+They met in 1963, shortly after she opened a vintage boutique.

 Career

 Chicago

 In her early years in Chicago, Jarrell worked briefly at Motorola.
-At the suggestion of a colleague, she began using the professional name “Jae,” derived from her given names.
-She later opened a store near Hyde Park, which she named “Jae of Hyde Park."
+At the suggestion of a colleague, she began using the professional name "Jae", derived from her given names.
+She later opened a store near Hyde Park named "Jae of Hyde Park".

 Chicago was also where Jae and Wadsworth contributed to the formation of AfriCOBRA.
 In an interview, Jarrell noted that the city’s cultural environment influenced the group’s development.

 In 1967, Jae married Wadsworth Jarrell.
-On 7 January 1968, she gave birth to their first child, Wadsworth Jr. After giving birth to their second child, Jennifer, the Jarrells relocated to New York, as Chicago was going through a social and economic downturn.
+On January 7, 1968, she gave birth to their first child, Wadsworth Jr. After the birth of their second child, Jennifer, the Jarrells relocated to New York.

-Following her involvement with AfriCOBRA in Chicago, Jarrell eventually moved to Washington D.C., where she completed her BFA and graduate work at Howard University.
+Following her involvement with AfriCOBRA in Chicago, Jarrell moved to Washington D.C., where she completed her BFA and graduate work at Howard University.

 AfriCOBRA

 Jeff Donaldson, Wadsworth Jarrell, Jae Jarrell, Barbara Jones-Hogu, and Gerald Williams met in Wadsworth's studio on the South Side of Chicago and formed AfriCOBRA in 1968.
-Jarrell created much of her art as a member of AfriCOBRA, the African American artist collective that combines the styles of African art with calls for revolution.
-It was formed after the dissolution of the Coalition of Black Revolutionary Artists (COBRA) and emphasized themes of Black pride and empowerment.
-A manifesto written by a founding member, Jeff Donaldson, declared the principal values and beliefs of the collective.
-In one section, Donaldson categorized the types of artistic production members of AfriCOBRA would participate in into three groups:
+Jarrell created much of her art as a member of AfriCOBRA, an African American artist collective that combined African artistic styles with political themes.
+It was formed after the dissolution of the Coalition of Black Revolutionary Artists (COBRA) and focused on Black pride and empowerment.
+A manifesto written by founding member Jeff Donaldson outlined the group's principles.
+Donaldson categorized the members' artistic production into three groups: